Nihar-Debnath/OS/lecture-12-(process-&-cpu-scheduling)/01_process_&_cpu_&_preemptive_&_non_preemptive_scheduling.md

-Let’s break down **Lecture 12: Intro to Process Scheduling** into a very detailed, beginner-friendly explanation.
-We'll explain what it is, why we need it, and walk through each point clearly.

 ## 🧠 What is Process Scheduling?
 Before diving into the specific points, let’s understand what process scheduling means and **why it's important**: